smatechnologies/ibm-i-agent-docs/docs/file-transfer/screens.md

 - **F3=Exit**: Abandons all changes and return to the menu.
 - **F4=Prompt**: Shows all valid values for a parameter field.
 - **F5=Refresh**: Resets all the command parameters to their default values.
 - **F12=Cancel**: Abandons all changes and returns to the Manage LSAM Logging status display.
 - **F13=How to use this display**: The IBM default information that applies to all command prompting displays.
 - **F24=More keys**: Shows other function keys that may be used.

 ##### More Keys

 - **F9=All parameters**: This function key has no effect on this display.
 - **F11=Keywords**: Toggles the display between the parameter key words and the prompting text that describes each parameter.
 - **F14=Command string**: Shows the command and its parameters in the form that would be used if the command were typed manually.
 This command appears with a question mark in front of it because it was forced into prompt mode by a program call.
 - **F15=Error messages**: Shows any error messages that a command validation program has produced, but this command has no command validation program.
-- **F16=Command complete**: Has the same effect as pressing
-    \<**Enter**\> to initiate the command action.
-Verify that the parameter values are set correctly before using this command key or
+- **F16=Command complete**: Has the same effect as pressing <**Enter**> to initiate the command action.
+Verify that the parameter values are set correctly before using this command key or <**Enter**>.
-    \<**Enter**\>.

-## ENDSFTLOG -- End SMAFT Logging
+## ENDSFTLOG End SMAFT Logging

 The ENDSFTLOG command presents a prompted set of parameters for the ENDLOGCMD command.
 The command parameters can be changed from the default values, enabling a choice of the logging functions to stop and how to stop them.
 Logging can be stopped immediately, or it can wait until the next time the IBM i LSAM facility is stopped.

 ### End SMAFT Logging
 ```